facundovictor/vim-config/README.md

-# Configuration for VIM 8
+# Configuration for NeoVim and compatible for VIM 8

 In progress... from https://gist.github.com/facundovictor/42733b014bcc479f5cd8